 December 31,

-2021 2020 2019
+2022 2021

-Federal income tax (benefit) at statutory rate (21.0)% (21.0)% (21.0)%
+Federal income tax (benefit) at statutory rate (21.0)% (21.0)%

-Change in state tax rate 0.9 % - % (0.2)%
+Change in state tax rate (0.5)% 0.9 %

-Permanent items 0.1 % 0.6 % (1.0)%
+Permanent items 0.1 % 0.1 %

-R&D tax credits, net of reserves - % (16.3)% - %
+Prior period adjustments (3.6)% - %

-Other 0.4 % 0.8 % 0.7 %
+Other - % 0.4 %

-Change in valuation allowance 19.6 % 35.9 % 21.5 %
+Change in valuation allowance 25.0 % 19.6 %

-Effective income tax rate 0.0 % 0.0 % 0.0 %
+Effective income tax rate 0.0 % 0.0 %

 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research tax credits, to offset its post-change income may be limited.
 If the Company experiences a greater than 50 percentage point aggregate change in ownership of certain significant stockholders over a three-year period, a Section 382 ownership change could be deemed to have occurred.
 If a Section 382 change occurs, the Company's future utilization of the net operating loss carryforwards and credits as of the ownership change will be subject to an annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
-Such an annual limitation may result in the expiration of net operating losses before utilization.
+Some of the U.S. Federal and State net operating loss and credit carryforwards are subject to annual limitations due to ownership changes.
+The annual limitation may result in the expiration of net operating losses or credit carryforwards before utilization.
 The Company determined a change of ownership occurred in 2017 and 2021.

 The Company's reserves related to taxes are based on a determination of whether and how much of a tax benefit taken by the Company in its tax filings or positions is more likely than not to be realized following resolution of any potential contingencies present related to the tax benefit.
 The Company recognized no material adjustment for unrecognized income tax benefits.
-Through December 31, 2021, the Company had accrued \$2.1 million for unrecognized income tax benefits and related interest and penalties against credits.
+Through December 31, 2022, the Company had accrued \$2.1 million for unrecognized income tax benefits and related interest and penalties against credits.

 A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows.
 The Company does not expect this amount to change in the next twelve months.
-At December 31, 2021, all of the amount of unrecognized tax benefits, if recognized, would result in a deferred tax asset and corresponding increase in the entity's valuation allowance.
+At December 31, 2022, all of the amount of unrecognized tax benefits, if recognized, would result in a deferred tax asset and corresponding increase in the entity's valuation allowance.
 Such unrecognized tax benefit would not affect the effective rate if recognized.